 Peter Roy-Byrne, MD

-Professor and Vice Chair, Department of Psychiatry and Behavioral Sciences, University of Washington School of Medicine
+Professor Emeritus, Department of Psychiatry, University of Washington School of Medicine

 C. Alec Pollard, PhD